claudius-kienle/llm-operators/README.md

 --dataset_pddl_directory dataset/alfred_pddl # Location of the PDDL ground truth files, if applicable.
 ```

+- To set up a machine on AWS:

+- To set up a machine on OpenStack.

 #### Task-level domain definition proposal (LLM)
 - In this step, we attempt to propose task-level (PDDL) domain definitions of goals, operators and predicates, given natural language goals and a few initial example PDDL operators and predicates.
 - This has been tested locally on an M1 Mac using a Conda environment initialized using the `environment.yaml`.